microsoft/garnet/website/docs/dev/cluster/migration.md

 ## Migrate SLOTS Details

-The SLOTS or SLOTSRANGE options enables Garnet to migrate a collection of slots and all the associated keys mapping to these slots.
+The ```SLOTS``` or ```SLOTSRANGE``` options enables Garnet to migrate a collection of slots and all the associated keys mapping to these slots.
 These options differ from the ```KEYS``` options in the following ways:

-1. No specific knowledge of key to slot mapping is needed from the client.
-It needs to simply provide the corresponding slot number.
+1. There is no need to have specific knowledge of the individual keys that are being migrated and how they map to the associated slots.
+The user simply needs to provide just a slot number.
-2. Keys do need to be retrieved (i.e. using ```CLUSTER GETKEYSINSLOT```) and send over back to the source node which is potentially an expensive operation.
-3. Client does not need to handle slot state transitions.
-They are automatically handled when ```MIGRATE SLOTS``` executes.
+2. State transitions are handled entirely on the server side.
-4. ```MIGRATE SLOTS``` has to scan through main and object stores and find all keys mapping to the associated slot.
+3. For the migration operation to complete, we have to scan both main and object stores to find and migrate all keys associated with a given slot.

-The last bullet indicates that this operatin is potentially expensive if a slot that is being migrated contains only a few keys from a large DB of keys.
+It might seem, based on the last bullet point from above that the migration operation using ```SLOTS``` or ```SLOTSRANGE``` is more expensive, especially if the slot that is being migrated contains only a few keys.
-However, it is no more expensive than ```CLUSTER GETKYESINSLOT``` (which is used for ```KEYS``` option) and in practice the cost of the scan can be amortized if multiple slots are migrated concurrently.
+However, it is generally less expensive compared to the ```KEYS``` option which requires multiple roundtrips between client and server (so any relevant keys can be used as input to the ```MIGRATE``` command), in addition to having to perform a full scan of both stores.

-As shown from the below code excerpt, the ```MIGRATE SLOTS``` task, will safely transition the state of the slot of the remote node config to ```IMPORTING``` and the slot state of local node config to ```MIGRATING```, by relying on the epoch protection mechanism as described previously.
+As shown in the code excerpt below, the ```MIGRATE SLOTS``` task will safely transition the state of a slot in the remote node config to ```IMPORTING``` and the slot state of the local node config to ```MIGRATING```, by relying on the epoch protection mechanism as described previously.
 Following, it will start migrating the data to the target node in batches.
 On completion of data migration, the task will conclude with performing next slot state transition where ownership of the slots being migrates will be handed to the target node.
 The slot ownership exchange becomes visible to the whole cluster by bumping the local node's configuration epoch (i.e. using RelinquishOwnership command).
-Finally, the source node will issue ```CLUSTER SETSLOT NODE``` to the target node to make it explicitly an owner of the corresponding slot collection.
+Finally, the source node will issue ```CLUSTER SETSLOT NODE``` to the target node to explicitly make it an owner of the corresponding slot collection.
-This last step is not necessary, and it used only to speed up the config propagation.
+This last step is not necessary and it is used only to speed up the config propagation.

 <details>
         <summary>Migrate SLOTS Task</summary>